In JavaScript, this execution context has a special object called the global object. The global object is the root of the entire program.

 console.log(window.myGlobalVariable); // "Hello, world"

-In general, it is almost always a bad practice to do this.
+In general, this is almost always a bad practice.

-In runtimes like Node.js, we access the global object using the reserved word global.
+In runtimes like Node.js, we access the global object with the reserved word global.

 console.log(global); // Displays the global object in Node.js